-Here are Highmark Blue Shield's guidelines for its coverage of allergy testing:
+Here are Pennsylvania Blue Shield's guidelines for its coverage of allergy testing:

-- Skin testing Highmark Blue Shield will pay for up to 60 medically necessary skin tests per patient per year, regardless of the test method (for example, percutaneous, intracutaneous). - In vitro testing Highmark Blue Shield will pay for up to 15 medically necessary in vitro tests, per patient per year, regardless of the type (i.e., RAST, FAST, multiple antigen simultaneous test, ELISA). - Combination testing Highmark Blue Shield will not pay for both skin testing and in vitro testing for the same allergens. - Medical necessity Highmark Blue Shield bases medical necessity for all allergy testing on the pertinent clinical findings.
-A "check-off' history sheet completed by the patient can supplement, but not replace, a history and physical examination.
+- Skin testing Blue Shield will pay for up to 60 medically necessary skin tests per patient per year, regardless of the test method (for example, percutaneous, intracutaneous).
+These tests are limited to inhalants and foods. - In vitro testing Blue Shield will pay for up to 15 medically necessary in vitro tests, per patient per year, regardless of the type (i.e., RAST, FAST, multiple antigen simultaneous test, ELISA).
+These tests are limited to inhalants and foods. - Combination testing Blue Shield will not pay for both skin testing and in vitro testing for the same allergens. - Medical necessity Blue Shield bases medical necessity for all allergy testing on the pertinent clinical findings.
+A "check-off" history sheet completed by the patient can supplement, but not replace, a history and physical examination.
 You should always perform a complete history and physical exam. - Documentation The patient's medical record should indicate sufficient information, based on the clinical findings, to justify the medical necessity for allergy testing.